learn-co-curriculum/react-hooks-redux-forms-lab/README.md

 ## Instructions

-1. You will need to write the `BandInput` component.
+1. You will need to write the `BandsContainer` component.
+This component should act as your connection to the Redux store and should be a child of the App component.

+2. You will need to write the `BandInput` component as a child of `BandsContainer`.
 The component should have a form with a text input and submit button.
 We would like to update the *component's* state each time the user types a new character in the input.
 However, we only update the __Redux__ store's state when the user hits the submit button.

-2. You will need to write the `Bands` component.
-This component should display a ul with a list element for each of the bands in the store's state.
-Each list element should have text with the corresponding name of the band.

 3. You will also need to fill in the `manageBand` reducer located under `./src/reducers/manageBand.js`.
 It will need to respond to an action of `type 'ADD_BAND'` and correspondingly concatenate a new band each time the action is dispatched.

+4. Once you've got a form successfully dispatching actions and adding bands to your __Redux__ store, write the necessary code to display each band name from the store.
+Band names should be listed in individual `li` elements.